joomla/accessibility/docs/custom-elements/Form-Button.md

 All button labels are sentence case.
 They should be as short as possible while clearly explaining what will happen when the button is clicked.

 ## Accessibility
 ### Accessibility specification

 Accessible tooltips specification is defined in WAI-ARIA Authoring Practices 1.1.
 * [See: 2.6 Button. ](https://www.w3.org/TR/wai-aria-practices-1.1/#button)
 * [See also about rolu button](https://www.w3.org/TR/wai-aria-1.1/#button)

+### Screen look, behavior
+_The content for this section is not yet available, please check back again for updates._

 ### Keyboard interaction